Under Arkansas law, theft occurs when a person knowingly:

-The punishment for a Class C felony theft conviction in Arkansas is a sentence of three to 10 years of imprisonment and a fine of no more than $10,000.
+A Class C felony theft conviction carries a sentence of three to 10 years in prison and a fine up to $10,000.

 When theft involves property or services valued at $25,000 or more, the offense is a Class B felony in Arkansas.

-Theft is also considered a Class B felony in Arkansas -- regardless of the dollar value of the property or services involved -- when the offense involves:
+Theft is also considered a Class B felony in Arkansas when the offense involves:

-A Class B felony theft offense under Arkansas law carries a sentence of five to 20 years of imprisonment, as well as a fine of no more than $15,000.
-(Ark.
-Code Ann.
-5-4-401.)
+A Class B felony theft offense under Arkansas law carries a sentence of five to 20 years' incarceration, as well as a fine of no more than $15,000.

-In addition to criminal penalties, a person who commits shoplifting (or the parent or legal guardian of a minor who commits shoplifting) can be held civilly liable to the store owner.
+A person who commits shoplifting (or the parent or legal guardian of a minor who commits shoplifting) can be held civilly liable to the store owner.
 The store owner must first send a written demand (letter) to the accused shoplifter requesting return of the property or its cash equivalent and a $200 penalty.